eclipse/eclipse.platform.releng.eclipsebuilder/scripts/readme.txt

 # though suppose it could be if it was discovered we'd forget to update manually
 # when needed.

+# using wget, you will have to chmod +x *.sh to make executable

 wget -O masterBuild.sh http://git.eclipse.org/c/platform/eclipse.platform.releng.eclipsebuilder.git/plain/scripts/masterBuild.sh?h=R4_2_primary
 wget -O mbCaptureOutput.sh http://git.eclipse.org/c/platform/eclipse.platform.releng.eclipsebuilder.git/plain/scripts/mbCaptureOutput.sh?h=R4_2_primary

+# there are rsync methods to get, to maintain permissions